SuperDARN/rst/docs/references/general/grid.md

 !!!
 Note
-    Let the number of radars in a given GRID/GRD record be defined as *numstid* and Let the number of vector points in a give GRID/GRD record be defined as *numv*.
+    Let the number of radars in a given GRID/GRD record be defined as *numstid* and Let the number of gridded velocity vectors in a given record be defined as *numv*.

 | Field name  | Units           | Dimensionality | Data Type   | Description                                                                 |
 | :---------- | :-----:         | :-------:      | :---:       | :---                                                                        |